hipe/tmx/lib/skylab/headless/doc/issues/097-name-conventions-for-constants.md

 subsystem.

 #### a const with two or more trailing underscores is..

-.."visible" only to the surround node and/or file that the const is defined in.  this is both the ugliest variant and perhaps most commonly used.
+.."visible" only to the surrounding node and/or file that the const is defined in. this is both the ugliest variant and perhaps most commonly used.

-the reason we see this convention employed so often is that it reflects "good" design: [#xxx]
+the reason we see this convention employed so often is that it reflects and encourages "good" design: [#xxx]